n-r-w/knowledgegraph-mcp/README.md

 - **CLEAN (delete_*)**: When information becomes outdated or incorrect

 **4. CONVERSATIONAL CONTEXT TRIGGERS:**
-- User mentions the same entity multiple times
+- **RECURRING_ENTITY**: An entity (e.g., file, function, concept) is discussed or referenced multiple times (e.g., 3+ instances)
-- Discussion involves complex systems with many components
-- Multiple concepts with clear relationships are discussed
+- **SYSTEM_INTERACTION**: The task requires understanding architecture or interactions between multiple distinct system components
+- **CRITICAL_RELATIONSHIPS**: Explicit, vital relationships (e.g., dependencies, inheritance, usage) between items are identified
-- Project status or requirements are mentioned
+- **PROJECT_MILESTONES**: Core project-level status, new requirements, or significant changes are explicitly stated
-- Future work or dependencies are discussed
+- **FUTURE_PLANNING**: Planned future work, new features, or impactful dependencies are explicitly discussed
+- **USER_INTENT**: User clearly states intent to implement, investigate, refactor, or debug a specific item
+- **POST_INVESTIGATION_INSIGHTS**: New, non-trivial, reusable insights, configurations, or solutions with future utility are discovered

 ### WHEN TO SKIP KNOWLEDGE GRAPH TOOLS
 Do NOT use knowledge graph tools when:
-- ONE-TIME QUERY: Simple question with no future reference needed
+- **ONE_TIME_QUERY**: Simple question with no future reference needed
-- CONTAINED CONTEXT: All information exists in current conversation
+- **CONTAINED_CONTEXT**: All information exists in current conversation
-- CODE OPERATIONS: Basic code tasks unrelated to project structure
+- **CODE_OPERATIONS**: Basic code tasks unrelated to project structure
-- EXCESSIVE OVERHEAD: Benefits don't justify the complexity
+- **EXCESSIVE_OVERHEAD**: Benefits don't justify the complexity
-- TRIVIAL INFORMATION: Data has little long-term value
+- **TRIVIAL_INFORMATION**: Data has little long-term value

 ## ⚠️ **CRITICAL: PROJECT ID CALCULATION AND USAGE**